ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 A common mistake I made early on was not delegating enough.
 I felt a desire to 'protect' the team from context-switching or emergency work.
 Too often, I would get down onto the field and tackle this work myself.
 So when I was supposed to be shifting more attention towards people and strategy, I found myself being pulled back into business-as-usual tasks.
 Instead of insisting on support from my direct reports and peers, I gradually took on more workload.
 This meant I didn’t have the headspace I needed to deal optimally with all the incoming work that only I, as the manager, could do.

 My manager raised this topic with me.
+He said:

-He said: "I was hoping you would have helped more with department-wide initiatives A, B and C. It’s clear to me what’s going on.
-You look overworked."
+> I was hoping you would have helped more with initiatives A, B and C. It’s clear to me what’s going on.
+You look overworked.

 Through brainstorming with him and my mentors, I came to ask myself the following questions:

 - Was I delegating enough?